-more used to than higher-order abstract syntax: $\epsilon x.\phi x$ stands for $\epsilon(\phi)$ . $\forall x.\phi(x)$ stands for $\forall(\phi)$ , and likewise for $\exists$ .
-We have done the same previously for $\mathcal{M}$ .
+more used to than higher-order abstract syntax: $\epsilon x.\phi x$ stands for $\epsilon(\phi)$. $\forall x.\phi(x)$ stands for $\forall(\phi)$, and likewise for \exists .
+We have done the same previously for \mathcal{M} .
 Soundness and Completeness Soundness is straightforward [And02, p.
 240].

-Completeness only follows w.r.t. general models, as opposed to standard models.
-Recall that a standard model is one where $\mathcal{D}{\tau \to \sigma}$ is always the set of all functions from $\mathcal{D}{\tau}$ to $\mathcal{D}{\sigma}$ .
+Soundness and Completeness Completeness only follows w.r.t. general models, as opposed to standard models.
+Recall that a standard model is one where $\mathcal{D}{\tau \to \sigma}$ is always the set of all functions from \mathcal{D}{τ} to \mathcal{D}{σ} .
 There are formulas that are valid in all standard models, but not in all general models, and which cannot be proven in our calculus.
-Our calculus can prove the formulas that are true in all general models including non-standard ones.
-This reconciles HOL with Gödel's incompleteness theorem.
-If we consider a version of HOL without infinity, then every model is a standard model $^{\rm 376}$ and so completeness holds.
-This is a standard trick when faced with the problem that a deductive system is not complete.
+Our calculus can prove the formulas that are true in all general models including non-standard ones (Henkin models [Hen50]).
+This reconciles HOL with Gödel's incompleteness theorem378 [Hen50, Mil92].
+If we consider a version of HOL without infinity, then every model is a standard model379 and so completeness holds.
+378This is a standard trick when faced with the problem that a deductive system is not complete.
 One can either enlarge the set of axioms, or one can weaken the models by permitting more models.
 If we allow more models, then fewer theorems will be valid (i.e., hold in all models), and so fewer theorems will have to be provable in the derivation system.
 Here, completeness is based on general models, and not standard models.
-This resolves the apparent contradiction with Gödel's incompleteness theorem: HOL with infinity contains I, hence the natural numbers, hence arithmetic ...).
-By Gödel's incompleteness theorem, there cannot be a consistent derivation system that can prove all valid theorems in the natural numbers.
+This resolves the apparent contradiction with Gödel's incompleteness theorem: HOL with infinity contains I, hence the natural numbers, hence arithmetic By Gödel's incompleteness theorem, there cannot be a consistent derivation system that can prove all valid theorems in the natural numbers.
 A readable account on this problem can be found in [And02, ch.
 7].
-We might consider a version of HOL without infinity, i.e., one where each domain is finite (note that $\mathcal{U}$ is still infinite, since there are infinitely many types, e.g., bool, bool $\rightarrow$ bool, We now look at a particular instance of HOL (given by defining certain types and constants) which essentially corresponds to the HOL theory of Isabelle.
-We present language and rules using "mathematical" syntax, but also comparing with Isabelle (concrete/HOAS) syntax.
+379We might consider a version of HOL without infinity, i.e., one where each domain is finite (note that \mathcal{U} is still infinite, since there are infinitely many types, e.g., bool, bool \rightarrow bool, 14.5 Isabelle/HOL We now look at a particular instance of HOL (given by defining certain types and constants) which essentially corresponds to the HOL theory of Isabelle380. $bool \rightarrow bool \rightarrow bool, \ldots)).$ One can see that every function in such a finite domain is representable as a λ -term, and so for any σ and τ , we must have $\mathcal{D}{\tau \to \sigma} = \mathcal{D}{\tau} \to \mathcal{D}{\sigma}$.
+For details consult [And02, $\S54$].

+380This file should be contained in your Isabelle distribution.
+Or, if you only have an Isabelle executable, you can find the sources here: ''' http://isabelle.in.tum.de/library/ ''' There you will also find all the derivations of the rules presented in this lecture.
+However, the presentation of this lecture is partly based on HOL.thy of Isabelle 98, which in turn is based on a standard book [GM93].
+E.g., the definition of Ex_def is now different from the one presented here.
+Note also that here in the slides, we use a style of displaying Isabelle files which uses some symbols beyond the usual ASCII set.
+We present language and rules 381 using "mathematical" syntax, but also comparing with Isabelle (concrete/HOAS) syntax.
 We take polymorphism back on board.

-$bool \rightarrow bool \rightarrow bool, \dots)).$ One can see that every function in such a finite domain is representable as a $\lambda$ -term, and so for any $\sigma$ and $\tau$ , we must have $\mathcal{D}{\tau \to \sigma} = \mathcal{D}{\tau} \to \mathcal{D}{\sigma}$ .
-For details consult [And02, $\S54$ ].

-This file should be contained in your Isabelle distribution.
-Or, if you only have an Isabelle executable, you can find the sources here: http://isabelle.in.tum.de/library/ Moreover, in HOL\lemmas.ML, you find all the derivations of the rules presented in this lecture.
-However, the presentation of this lecture is still partly based on HOL.thy of Isabelle 98.
-E.g., the definition of $Ex_def$ is now different from the one presented here.
-Note also that here in the slides, we use a style of displaying Isabelle files which uses some symbols beyond the usual ASCII set.
-We will mix natural deduction (with discharging assump- (Central Parts of the) Language tions), natural deduction written in sequent style, and Isabelle syntax.
+381We will mix natural deduction (with discharging assumptions), natural deduction written in sequent style, and Isabelle syntax.
 For a thorough account of this, consult [SH84].